ADV1K/DoYouKnowPython/README.md

 </details>
 <details>
     <summary>Show Reason</summary>
-    Reason: finally block will run no matter what happens in the try-block. if try block raises a error, encounter a break, continue or return statement then finally block will run.
+    finally block will run no matter what happens in the try-block. if try block raises a error, encounter a break, continue or return statement then finally block will run.
 </details>

 ---